 The CCBHC shall provide or coordinate with telephonic, text, and chat crisis intervention call centers that meet 988 Suicide & Crisis Lifeline standards for risk assessment and engagement of individuals at imminent risk of suicide.
 The CCBHC shall coordinate crisis care with protocols between the 988 Suicide and Crisis Lifeline and CCBHC or DCO crisis provider to ensure the timely delivery of mobile crisis team response, crisis stabilization, and post crisis follow-up care.

-The CCBHC shall provide community-based behavioral health crisis intervention services using existing state-sanctioned mobile crisis teams, and then supplementing with DCO agreements with other providers or utilizing their own staff for mobile crisis services or on an on call basis to ensure twenty-four hours per day, seven days per week to adults, children, youth, and families anywhere within the service area including at home, work, or anywhere else where the crisis is experienced.
+The CCBHC shall provide community-based behavioral health crisis intervention services using existing State-sanctioned mobile crisis teams, and then supplementing with DCO agreements with other providers or utilizing their own staff for mobile crisis services or on an on call basis to ensure 24 hours per day, seven days per week to adults, children, youth, and families anywhere within the service area including at home, work, or anywhere else where the crisis is experienced.

-Mobile crisis response is required to arrive in person within 1 hour (2 hours in rural settings) and not to exceed arrival within 3 hours.
-Such services may be provided via telehealth with prior approval from the Offices, where remote travel distances make the 2-hour response time unachievable.
+Mobile crisis response is required to arrive in person within one hour (two hours in rural settings) and not to exceed arrival within three hours.
+Such services may be provided via telehealth with prior approval from OMH and OASAS, where remote travel distances make the two hour response time unachievable.
 However, an in-person response must be available when it is necessary to assure safety.

 The CCBHC shall provide crisis stabilization services that includes at minimum, urgent care/walk-in mental health and substance use disorder services for voluntary individuals.
 These services identify the individual’s immediate needs, de-escalate the crisis and connect individuals to a safe and least restrictive setting for ongoing care.